 "This is especially great if you have dry skin (I have oily skin but my foundation will flake if I don’t moisturize enough before applying makeup) or are having a bad skin day where your skin feels tired and needs more moisture.
 I’m in love with Urban Decay's setting spray, in particular," says My-Name-Is-Jen.

 "Layering cream products with powder products!" exclaims vnssv.
 "I go in with a cream contour, blush, and highlighter, set my face with a light layer of translucent powder, and then go over again with powder contour, blush, and highlighter."

 Tip Five: Soak Your Blender With Setting Spray

 If you don't feel like mixing your setting spray with foundation or using it in lieu of primer pre-foundation, Dragonache recommends dampening a Beautyblender with a few strategic sprays of spray setting spray instead of water.
 FYI: This is a trick Byrdie HQ personally swears by!

 Tip Six: Don't Powder Oily Spots

 "It seems counterproductive, but for me, my best tip is not powdering any of the areas I get oily (my nose).
-I like to have natural, dewy foundation and setting ruins the finish.
+I like to have a natural, dewy foundation and setting ruins the finish.
 Also, no matter what powder I use it always breaks apart on my nose.
 And I have tried EVERYTHING," chausettes shares.
-"Instead, it’s really easy to reapply my foundation or just smooth it out with a beautyblender.
+"Instead, it’s really easy to reapply my foundation or just smooth it out with a BeautyBlender.
 It tends to look a lot fresher when I do that, whereas with powder, I’d have to totally wash it off and reapply from scratch.
 Basically, I’d rather be shiny but still have a smooth finish, than be matte with cracks and breaks all through my foundation."